Glen Ellyn Dethatching Lawn Services

 Understanding Thatch Buildup in Glen Ellyn’s Heavy Clay Soils

 Glen Ellyn’s lawns are predominantly established on Drummer silty clay loam and similar heavy clay soil series, as identified by the USDA Web Soil Survey.
 These soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and feature an alkaline pH (7.0-8.5) that slows microbial activity.
 The result is slow decomposition of organic matter, especially in compacted, anaerobic conditions common after winter freeze-thaw cycles and spring waterlogging.
-Humid Illinois summers further promote rapid Kentucky bluegrass growth, compounding thatch accumulation.
-A healthy thatch layer should not exceed 0.5 inches; beyond this, problems escalate, including:
+Humid Illinois summers promote rapid Kentucky bluegrass growth, further contributing to thatch accumulation.
+A healthy thatch layer should not exceed 0.5 inches; beyond this, Glen Ellyn’s clay soils experience compounded drainage issues, restricted air movement to roots, and increased risk of fungal diseases.
+Visual indicators that dethatching is needed include:

 Glen Ellyn Environmental Commission Requirements for Dethatching Near Wetlands & Protected Areas

-Dethatching near Glen Ellyn’s wetlands, streams, and conservation areas requires careful coordination with the Environmental Commission to ensure compliance with local and state environmental protections.
-Work within 10-25 feet of wetland buffer zones or near forest preserve lands (such as those managed by the DuPage County Forest Preserve District) may require permits and adherence to erosion control measures, especially given the high erodibility of exposed clay soils.
-Seasonal restrictions may apply, particularly during the spring nesting season (April-May), when ground-nesting birds are present—visual surveys are recommended before starting work.
-Erosion control practices, such as immediate overseeding or the use of erosion control blankets on slopes, are essential to prevent sediment runoff into protected waters.
+Dethatching near Glen Ellyn’s wetlands, streams, and conservation areas requires careful coordination with the Village’s Environmental Commission.
+Properties within 10-25 feet of protected areas, such as those adjacent to DuPage County Forest Preserve District lands, must obtain permits and follow buffer zone regulations to prevent erosion and protect sensitive habitats.
+Seasonal restrictions may apply, especially during the spring nesting season (April-May), when ground-nesting birds are present.
+Visual surveys for wildlife are recommended before starting work.
+Erosion control measures, such as temporary seeding or erosion control blankets, are mandatory for exposed clay soils, which are highly prone to sediment runoff.
 For guidance on environmental compliance and permit requirements, contact:

 535 Duane Street, Glen Ellyn, IL 60137